Pharmaceutical Benefits Advisory Committee (PBAC) Membership

 Ms Michelle Burke is the industry nominee.
 She has more than 20 years of experience in the pharmaceutical industry, contributing in areas which include access to medicines and industry development.

 Professor Joseph Doyle is an infectious diseases and public health physician at Alfred Health and Monash University, and Deputy Director of Disease Elimination at Burnet Institute.
-He is President-elect of the Australasian Society for Infectious Diseases and steering committee member of the Communicable Diseases Network of Australia.
+He is President of the Australasian Society for Infectious Diseases and President of Hepatitis Australia.

 Professor Christopher Etherton-Beer is a professor of Geriatric Medicine at the University of Western Australia and a Consultant Physician of Geriatric Medicine at the Royal Perth Hospital.
 He is also the Chair of the Drug Utilisation Sub-Committee of the PBAC.